Deafness in Dogs: How to Manage Hearing Loss

-Some dogs acquire deafness or a hearing loss over time.
-Most owners of dogs who acquire a hearing loss later in life do not realize that their dog has lost that ability until there is a significant change – normally the loss is gradual.
+Dogs can even acquire deafness or hearing loss over time.
+Owners may not even notice that their dog has lost their ability to hear until there is a significant change, since the loss is gradual.

 Contact your veterinarian if you observe these symptoms:

-- Acting shocked when touched from behind or outside of his field of vision or when physically touched while sleeping
+Acting shocked when touched from behind, outside of their field of vision, or when touched while sleeping

-- Difficulty waking the dog up from sleep with speaking or other sounds
+Difficulty waking from sleep through speaking or other sounds

-- Decreased responsiveness to his own name and voice commands that he previously knew well
+Decreased responsiveness to their own name and previously-known voice commands

 How to Train a Deaf Dog

-Owners of dogs with a hearing loss should work on offered attention – this means the owner should treat the dog for checking-in by turning his head toward the owner’s upper body.
-This check-in will become a default behavior for the dog if the behavior is rewarded often.
+Owners of dogs with a hearing loss should work on "offered attention," meaning the owner should give treats to their dog for checking-in by turning their head toward the owner’s upper body.
+This check-in will become a default behavior for the dog if rewarded often.

 “Attention is everything.
-If you don’t have the dog’s attention, you cannot train him.
+If you don’t have the dog’s attention, you cannot train them.
 Deaf dogs also need to be kept in a secure area or on leash until they are reliably trained to be off-leash or check-in,” explained Mary Pollard, CPDT-KA trainer and owner of Homeschoolin’ Hounds in Raleigh, NC.
-If a dog with a hearing loss gets loose, the dog will not be able to hear the owner calling him to return and the dog will be more at risk from other dangers that make noise, such as cars and other things approaching, that could injure him.
+If a dog with a hearing loss gets loose, the dog will not be able to hear their owner calling them to return and will be more at risk from other dangers that make noise, such as cars and other objects approaching, that could injure them.

 If a dog cannot hear well, trainers and owners must utilize body language cues.
-Thus, hand signals will fully take the place of verbal signals for sit, down, come, etc. In addition, instead of using a verbal marker word (“yes,” “good,” or “nice”) or clicker to designate to the dog that he did a behavior correctly, the owner will need to provide a hand signal, such as a thumbs up signal signal or a “starfish.”
-The “starfish” is a fist opening to five fingers spread-out, according to dog trainer and author of “A Deaf Dog Joins the Family” Terrie Hayward.
-Terrie Hayward offers more deaf dog advice in this free episode of a dog training podcast.
+Thus, hand signals will take the place of verbal signals for sit, down, come, etc. In addition, instead of using a verbal marker word (“yes,” “good,” or “nice”) or a clicker to designate that the behavior was done correctly, the owner will need to provide a hand signal, such as a thumbs up or a “starfish.”
+The “starfish” is a fist opening to five fingers spread-out, according to Terrie Hayward, dog trainer and author of “A Deaf Dog Joins the Family.”
+Get more training tips for dogs with hearing loss on the following podcast.

 How to Safely Approach a Deaf Dog